Skip to content

 Memoized Functions in React (Advanced)

-Functions that are defined in a React components are most of the time event handlers.
-However, because a React component is just a function itself, you can declare functions, function expressions, and arrow function expressions in a component too.
-In this section, we will introduce the concept of a memoized function by using React's useCallback Hook.
+Most often, functions defined in React components serve as event handlers.
+However, given that a React component is essentially a function itself, you can also declare functions, function expressions, and arrow function expressions within a component.
+This section introduces the concept of a memoized function using React's useCallback Hook.

-We will refactor the code upfront to use a memoized function and provide the explanations afterward.
-The refactoring consists of moving all the data fetching logic from the side-effect into a arrow function expression (A), wrapping this new function into React's useCallback hook (B), and invoking it in the useEffect hook (C):
+To begin, we'll proactively refactor the code to incorporate a memoized function, followed by detailed explanations.
+The refactoring involves transferring all data fetching logic from the side-effect into an arrow function expression (A).
+This new function is then encapsulated within React's useCallback hook (B) and subsequently invoked within the useEffect hook (C):

 src/App.jsx